Caution in sight in Europe after a volatile week – 01/28/2022 at 08:18

 The first indications available also give the Parisian CAC 40 up 0.42% at the opening.

-European indices ended in the green on Thursday for the third day in a row but that masks significant swings in recent sessions as investors worried about geopolitical tensions around Ukraine and the more restrictive than expected bias adopted by the Federal Reserve.
+European indices ended in the green on Thursday for the third day in a row but that masks significant swings in recent sessions as investors worried regarding geopolitical tensions around Ukraine and the more restrictive than expected bias adopted by the Federal Reserve.
 The results of companies and economic indicators deemed favorable have, however, supported the trend.

 France’s GDP grew by 7% in 2021, higher than official forecasts and the strongest since 1969.
 Investors will also follow the publication of the first estimate of Germany’s GDP (9:00 GMT) before that of the PCE price index in the United States at 13:30 GMT.